 |Restrictions||No camera is allowed to carry to the dam.|

 |Entry Fees||Rs.
 10 for adult and 5 for Kids|

 Surrounded by mountains and greenery, this place provides an enchanting view.
 Idukki valley has diversified offerings such as Idukki wildlife sanctuary, underground tunnels, dams, water reservoir, Hill View Park, waterfalls and Periyar River.

 Hill View Park at Idukki

 Spread across many acres, the Hill View Park is maintained by the tourism department of Kerala.
 Hill View Park is about 350 feet above dam level and provides a gorgeous view of the Idukki and Cheruthoni dams.

 It is suggested that you visit this place during noon.
 You will be able to witness the lush greenery and the beautiful arch structure.

-The entry fee is Rs.20 for adults and additional Rs.
+The entry fee is Rs.20 for adults and an additional Rs.
 50 need to be paid for cameras.
 Take one binocular with you to see the distant scenery from the park and also the elephants in the nearby forest.
-Enjoy both the beautiful architectures alongside of the enormous Periyar river.
+Enjoy both the beautiful architectures alongside the enormous Periyar river.

 Kerala, known as God’s own country, guarded by Western Ghats at one side and the Arabian Sea on the other side is very rich in its flora and fauna.
 The land of beauty and wonders has got to be on your bucket list.